reizio/reiz.io/docs/reizql.md

 )
 ```

-- Match me all try/except's where the last except handler is a bare `except: ...`
+- Match all try/except's where the last except handler is a bare `except: ...`

 ```py
 Try(